Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Improved Immiscible Diffusion

 \subsubsection{KNN Noise Selection}

 To avoid the scaling-up of execution time with larger batch sizes, we provide the second implementation of immiscible diffusion, the KNN method, where we sample $k$ Gaussian noise points for each image and pick the one $L_2$-closest to the image, as illustrated in Figure \ref{fig:immiscible_implementations} (c).
 This method is very efficient - its execution time is only $0.2 ms$ for a batch size of $256$ and would not scale up quickly when larger batches are used, as it is an $O(n)$ operation.
+As shown in Table \ref{tab:exec_time}, the KNN is much faster than the linear assignment, demonstrating its efficiency in achieving immiscibility.
 The algorithm is shown in Algorithm \ref{alg:knn}.

 While the distribution of overall noise points used in training KNN-implemented immiscible diffusion is not guaranteed to be Gaussian, as some sampled noise points are selectively dropped, we argue that such discrepancy is negligible.
 To prove this, we sample $50k$ Gaussian noise points in the size of CIFAR-10~\cite{CIFAR10} images, i.e. $3 \times 32 \times 32$.
 Comparing them with the Gaussian distribution results in a KL divergence of $48.25$.
 We then collect another $50k$ noise points which are \textit{selected} in the KNN Immiscible Diffusion ($k = 8$), finding that their KL divergence to Gaussian is $48.60$, which is only very slightly higher than noise points from a strict Gaussian distribution.
-Therefore, our KNN implementation does not significantly alter the Gaussian noise distribution.
+Therefore, our KNN implementation doesn't significantly alter the Gaussian noise distribution.